johannalouise/repobepo/README.md

 6. Complete the order and begin the installation.
 6. Chose which repositories the app will have access to.

-To demonstrate how to install one app or action from the marketplace, we will use the app [Slack + GitHub](https://github.com/marketplace/slack-github).
+To demonstrate how to install one app or action from the GitHub Marketplace, we will use the app [Slack + GitHub](https://github.com/marketplace/slack-github).

 <a name="yaml"> </a>